 Turmeric contains active compounds such as curcumin, which are responsible for its anti-inflammatory and antioxidant activities.

 Many studies have also pointed to curcumin as being a powerful anticancer compound.

 You can consider curcumin as one of the most powerful antioxidants in the world, and turmeric contains about 4%, which is huge!

-Antioxidants are simply going to protect cells’ DNA from damages, and without this protection, a healthy cell can turn into a cancer cell that’s going to divide haphazardly and cause a tumor!
+Antioxidants are simply going to protect cells’ DNA from damages.
+Without this protection, a healthy cell can turn into a cancer cell that’s going to divide haphazardly and cause a tumor!

-By giving your cat turmeric at least once a week, you are going to prevent cancer in theory, because let’s not forget, there aren’t a lot of studies done in relation to turmeric and cats.
+By giving your cat turmeric at least once a week, you are going to prevent cancer in theory, because, let’s not forget, there aren’t a lot of studies done concerning turmeric and cats.

 What If Your Cat Is Already Suffering From Cancer?